AbWahab07/shopify-webpack-dev-workflow/README.md

 4. Run `npm start` to run your first Webpack build and start watching for file changes to be uploaded to Shopify.

 ## Required Files
 - The `style-bundle.liquid` and `script-bundle.liquid` snippets output dynamic asset URLs based on current layout and template.
 These have been added to sample `theme.liquid`.
 If using Shopify Plus, render `style-bundle.liquid` in `<head>` and `script-bundle.liquid` before the closing `</body>` tag.
+The `layout` variable is required.
-- If using Shopify Plus, render these snippets in `checkout.liquid` by changing the snippet's layout variable to `checkout`. ie. `{% render 'style-bundle', layout: 'theme' %}`.
+- If using Shopify Plus, render these snippets in `checkout.liquid` by changing the snippet's layout variable to `checkout`. ie. `{% render 'style-bundle', layout: 'checkout' %}`.

 ## Notes
 - Subdirectories are allowed in `assets/`, `js/`, `styles/`, `snippets/`.